Fraunhofer-AISEC/cpg/docs/docs/CPG/impl/scopes.md

 Usually symbols declared in a local scope override the declaration of a symbol in a higher (e.g., global scope), which is also referred to as "shadowing".
 This needs to be taken into account when resolving symbols to their declarations.

 The `Scope` class holds all its symbols in the `Scope::symbols` property.
 More specifically, this property is a `SymbolMap`, which is a type alias to a map, whose key type is a `Symbol` and whose value type is a list of `Declaration` nodes.
 This is basically a symbol lookup table for all symbols in its scope.
 It is a map of a list because some programming languages have concepts like function overloading, which leads to the declaration of multiple `FunctionDeclaration` nodes under the same symbol in one scope.
+In the current implementation, a `Symbol` is just a typealias for a string, and it is always "local" to the scope, meaning that it MUST NOT contain any qualifier.
+If you want to refer to a fully qualified identifier, a `Name` must be used.
+In the future, we might consider merging the concepts of `Symbol` and `Name`.

 For a frontend or pass developer, the main interaction point with scopes and symbols is through the `ScopeManager`.
 The scope manager is available to all nodes via the `TranslationContext` and also injected in frontend, handlers and passes.